 - It was not until 1975 when the breed was also recognised by the American Kennel Club.

-With their powerful stride and muscular appearance, the Staffies are often mistaken for Pit Bulls.
-However, the Pitbull and Staffordshire bull terrier are two separate breeds.
-The latter being comparatively smaller and weigh a lot less, too.
-Unfortunately, the Staffies’ ear to ear grin and placid nature is often overlooked by their ‘reputation’ as an aggressive breed.
+With their powerful stride and muscular appearance, the Staffies are often mistaken for pit bulls.
+However, the pit bull and Staffordshire bull terrier are two separate breeds, with the latter being comparatively smaller and weighs a lot less.
+Unfortunately, the Staffies’ ear-to-ear grin and placid nature are often overlooked by their ‘reputation’ as an aggressive breed.